-I am committed to exposing young people from diverse backgrounds to art, as well as to mentoring the next generation of art professionals.
+I am committed to mentoring young people from diverse backgrounds to help build their careers.

 At ARTnews, I created and ran the magazine's successful intern program, resulting in numerous internal hires.